Anuska-Roy/CAB/README.md

 ## File to be used

-In original EDM file:
+In original EDM file use:

-use:

 ```text
 generate_cab.py